git-pull/tao-of-tmux/manuscript/00-foreword.md

 terminal tutorials you can use in conjunction with tmux to improve your day to day development and administration experience.

+[Cheatsheets](#appendix-cheatsheets) are organized tables of commands, shortcuts and formats grouped by section.

 ## Donations